 Industry codes of practice complement these regulations.
 The Council of Ethics and Transparency of the Pharmaceutical Industry (CETIFARMA) has issued various self-regulatory codes.
-Affiliate members of the National Chamber of the Pharmaceutical Industry must adhere to the codes and CETIFARMA supervises compliance.
-The Advertising Council also issues opinions.
+Affiliate members of administrative proceedings on IP and regulatory matters such as marketing, advertising and labelling issues before government agencies such as the Mexican